Bio

 Ellee SY Lee is a Korean-Canadian, Toronto-based painter creating imaginary, semi-abstract works that explore diverse visual experiences.
 She immigrated to Canada as a teenager and discovered her love for art-making during that time.
 She felt that painting, in particular, was a free form to have a profound connection to her subconscious and emotional state.
 She received her BFA from OCAD University in 2006 and pursued abstract art for several years.
 However, her personal circumstances led her to return to Korea, where she paused her art for nearly a decade.
 Upon returning to Canada, she rekindled her passion for painting and has been participating in art fairs and exhibitions since 2023.

-The central theme of my work is the dynamic flow of life and nature, reflecting the fluidity and vibrancy of existence within an interconnected world.
-I seek to capture the beauty and harmony of life’s continuous movement through painting that blurs the boundaries between the seen and unseen, evoking a sense of mysticism, dreaminess, and reflection.
-I take inspiration from personal memories, nature, world views, and art history - including Eastern traditional landscape, Post-impressionism, Les Nabis, Spiritual abstraction, and Post-pop landscape.
+The central theme of her work is the dynamic flow of life and nature, reflecting the fluidity and vibrancy of existence within an interconnected world.
+It captures the beauty and harmony of life’s continuous movement and blurs the boundaries between the seen and unseen, evoking a sense of mysticism, dreaminess, and reflection.
+Her inspirations come from personal memories, nature, world views, and art history - including Eastern traditional landscape, Post-impressionism, Les Nabis, Spiritual abstraction, and Post-pop landscape.

-My imaginary paintings oscillate between abstraction and representation, embracing naturalness, simplicity, and spontaneity.
+Oscillating between abstraction and representation, her work embraces naturalness, simplicity, and spontaneity.
 Nature motifs such as mountains, waters, and trees recur throughout to embody the natural rhythms and cycles.
-In organic and intuitive ways, I orchestrate layers of simplified shapes and lines, bold colours, shifting perspectives, mark-making, flatness, and texture, reveling in the surprises that unfold during the process.
+In organic and intuitive ways, she orchestrates layers of simplified shapes and lines, bold colours, shifting perspectives, mark-making, flatness, and texture, reveling in the surprises that unfold during the process.

-I’m intrigued by the strange aspect of painting which imparts a sense of connectivity and sensibility.
-I find painting can console the individual soul and offer a vicarious escape and temporary respite from a fatiguing and monotonous world.
+Lee is intrigued by the strange aspect of painting which imparts a sense of connectivity and sensibility.
+She finds painting can console the individual soul and offer a vicarious escape and a moment of respite from a fatiguing world.

 Series of Works